galkowskim/BHL7-Picipolo/README.md

 - Optimized Machine Learning model called Random Forest Regressor which predicted the price of property based on severl features like longitude, latitude, metrage using Sci-kit Learn Python library
 - Constructed Web Scrapper in Python using Beautiful Soup and Request packages in order to retrieve more data about housing market prices in NYC Technopolis from housing market sites (Zillow.com, Trulia.com)
-- Build Web App prototype in Streamlit, displaying the map with real estate prices in NYC
+- Built Web App prototype in Streamlit, displaying the map with real estate prices in NYC